 Canary Wharf Group plc operates a defined contribution pension scheme, within which the company participates.
 The assets of the scheme are held separately from those of the company in an independently administered fund.

-The pension cost charge, which amounted to £1,078,516 for the company for the year (2016 - £1,097,087), represents contributions payable by the company to the scheme.
+From 1 January 2018, the pension cost charge, which amounted to £1,078,516 for the year ended 31 December 2017, is borne by Canary Wharf Group plc.